Skip to content

 Frequently Asked Questions

-What does the Cornerstoned cocktail taste like?
+What does the Cornerstoned taste like?

-Why is this cocktail considered savory?
+Why is this considered a savory cocktail?

-Can I use a different type of mezcal for the infusion?
+Can I use a different mezcal?

-How long does the corn-infused mezcal last?
+How long does the infused mezcal last?

 Leave a comment